 - Directors, officers and employees of the Company will not compete with the Company or profit personally at the Company’s expense.

-- Direct political campaign contributions to candidates with Company assets in connection with the election of an individual to political office is not permitted, even where such use is permitted by federal, state or local law.
+- Direct political campaign contributions to candidates with Company assets in connection with the election of an individual to political office is not permitted, except in furtherance of the Company's interests.